What Are Whales Doing With Snap - Benzinga

 - Credit Suisse has decided to maintain their Outperform rating on Snap, which currently sits at a price target of $81.

-- Cowen & Co. downgraded its action to Market Perform with a price target of $45
+- Stifel downgraded its action to Buy with a price target of $45

-- Credit Suisse has decided to maintain their Outperform rating on Snap, which currently sits at a price target of $93.

-- RBC Capital downgraded its action to Sector Perform with a price target of $40

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.